Have you every thought about letting your child play AAU or YBOA?

 Another advantage is that the some of the players in these leagues are some of the best in the country.
 There is no denying that more and more college recruits are popping out of the AAU system and that playing with and competing against these athletes is great for player development.
 Getting used to a high level of competition is something that can be beneficial in the long term for any young athlete.
 I got the opportunity to play against Chris Paul, which would have never happened for me at a young age if I didn’t play AAU.
 Of course his powerhouse AAU team beat our local team, but I scored 26 points and Chris Paul scored 27.
 He and I played well against each other, but knowing before the game that I was about to play against a top recruit, provided me with a challenge that would really test my work-ethic and skills.
 I played well against him, so that gave me confidence to continue to improve on my game.
 You are most likely to experience those type of games in the AAU circuit where your child will play against a top basketball recruit.

 It is also worth noting that AAU and YBOA leagues and tournaments do have a high level of exposure, and depending on your child’s goals with basketball, this could be a good thing.
-While maybe a little too much exposure for the athlete just looking to get more reps and practice, athletes who are looking for scholarships or a chance to play basketball at a collegiate level will appreciate the exposure that these tournaments provide.
+While maybe a little too much exposure for the athlete just looking to get more reps and practice, athletes who are looking to earn a college scholarship or a chance to play basketball at a collegiate level will appreciate the exposure that these tournaments provide.

 Having said all of that, it might seem like there’s only positive reasons to play AAU and YBOA basketball.
 There are just as many, and maybe even more, disadvantages to these leagues that are worth mentioning.
 The first and often worst thing at many of these tournaments are the parents themselves.
 That’s right, mom and dad, I’m talking to you.
 From parents who complain about how much playing time their kids are getting to parents arguing in the stands while trying to portray their child as the next Michael Jordan, there’s no end to the drama at AAU and YBOA games.
 While the intentions clearly come from a place of love and pride, the parenting at these games can be slightly intense and overwhelming if your child is motivated purely to play basketball.